Kentucky Butter Bundt Cake

 - Preheat oven to 325 degrees.
 Grease and flour a 10-inch Bundt pan.

-- In a large bowl, whisk together the flour, sugar, salt, baking powder, and baking soda.
-Mix in the buttermilk, butter, vanilla and eggs.
-Scrape down the sides of the bowl, then beat for 3 minutes at medium speed.
-Pour batter into prepared pan.
+- Scrape down the sides of the bowl, then beat for 3 minutes at medium speed.
+Pour batter into the prepared pan.

 - When the cake is almost done, make the butter sauce.

-- In a saucepan combine the remaining sugar, butter, vanilla, and the water.
+- In a saucepan combine the remaining sugar, butter, vanilla, and water.
 Cook over medium heat, until fully melted and combined, but do not boil.

 - Brush the remaining glaze over the top of the cake.
-Let finish cooling.
+Let it finish cooling.
 Serve slices with desired garnishes, ice cream, whipped cream, berries, etc.

 Notes